 You need great grapes to make great wine, and the record number of hot summers in recent years has helped English and Welsh vineyards to win many prestigious awards in international blind-tasting competitions – especially in the sparkling wine categories.

 The Romans introduced viticulture (grape-growing) and wine-making to Britain some 2,000 years ago.
-On 17th December 1662 English scientist Christopher Merret archived papers at the Royal Society of London describing the process for making sparkling wine.
+On 17th December 1662 English scientist Christopher Merret archived papers at the Royal Society of London describing for the first time anywhere the process for making sparkling wine.
 Technological advances in glass-making - specifically at Newcastle Upon Tyne where coal was used instead of wood - produced much stronger bottles.
 These bottles gave English sparkling wine the advantage of secondary fermentation in-bottle without fear of explosion.

 Fairmile Vineyard Henley-on-Thames is proud to continue this long heritage.
 In 2011, local couple Jan and Anthea Mirkowski recognised that the foothills of the Chilterns on the outskirts of Henley would provide the ideal terrain and microclimate for viticulture.
 The steep south-facing slope helps vines capture the most sunlight – in fact 30% more sunlight during October, when the grapes are in berry, and the sun low on the horizon, than if the vines were planted on level ground.
 The slope also causes Spring frosts (being denser than warm air) to fall downhill away from the delicate buds, whilst sufficient air movements along the valley carry away excess humidity, reducing the chance of fungal attack by mildew.
 Vines prefer well-drained soil, and Fairmile Vineyard lies on the same flinty chalky marl that stretches across South-East England to the white cliffs of Dover, then under the Channel into Northern France.